rimkusaurimas/crud-app/README.md

 This is an app with a user list.
 You can add, delete or edit any users.
 The "Country" field of the user - https://restcountries.com/ .
 Other functionalities includes pagination and search of users.

+# Stuff used

-# Stuff used: Bootstrap, SCSS modules, global styles, ReactJS, axios, React Context API.
+Bootstrap, SCSS modules, global styles, ReactJS, axios, React Context API.

 # Getting Started with Create React App